phi-zhang/stats220/README.md

 ## Snacking Survey
 - I surveyed some of my friends and family, and made a report on the survey results
 - The survey is designed so that it could be taken over multiple weeks, but the participants just filled it once for this project.

+## Pixabay photo exploration
+- This was a test run to see what it's like to analyse social media data.

+## Data story
+- I made a nice little visualisation GIF about my favourite Virtual YouTubers' careers.